thecdil/campus_source/pages/about.md

 ## Credits

-The University of Idaho Library's [Digital Initiatives department](https://www.lib.uidaho.edu/digital/) digitized all the photos in this collection under the direction of Estelle Sertich and Kevin Dobbins.
-Almost all of the content in this website was generated, vetted, or compiled via the tireless efforts of Jordan Wrigley, 125th Anniversary Intern in the Special Collections and Archives Department.
-We are also grateful to Michael McMullin for providing us with geolocation detecting code for the mobile map site.
+In 2013-2014 the University of Idaho Library's Digital Initiatives department digitized the photos in this collection under the direction of Estelle Sertich and Kevin Dobbins.
+Most of the content in this website was originally generated, vetted, or compiled via the tireless efforts of Jordan Wrigley, 125th Anniversary Intern in the Special Collections and Archives department.
+We are also grateful to Michael McMullin for providing us with geolocation detecting code for the original mobile map site.

+Note: this collection has been migrated into a new platform since its original creation.